juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 ## Next Steps

-Once your setup is verified:
+Once your setup is verified:<br>
-1. ✅ You can connect to watsonx Orchestrate
+1. ✅ You can connect to watsonx Orchestrate<br>
-2. ✅ Bob is responding to your questions
+2. ✅ Bob is responding to your questions<br>
 3. ✅ You understand the workshop structure

 **You're ready to build your first agent!**